BioNGFF/ome-zarr.js/README.md

 See the [Documentation pages](https://biongff.github.io/ome-zarr.js/) for more details and demos.

+To test thumbnail rendering of a sample image, the easiest option is to try https://ome.github.io/ome-ngff-validator/ which uses `ome-zarr.js` to display a thumbnail.

 We use https://github.com/manzt/zarrita.js for loading zarr data.

 Supports all versions of OME-Zarr v0.1 -> v0.5.